-The Fair Labor Standards Act ("FLSA") is the federal law governing wage and hour requirements for employees.
-Pursuant to the FLSA, employers must pay employees a minimum wage and compensate them for overtime at 1.5 times their regular rate of pay for any time worked exceeding 40 hours in a workweek unless those employees are exempt from the requirement.
-On September 24, 2019, the Department of Labor issued a Final Rule that increased the minimum salary threshold for certain types of employees to be exempt from the FLSA's overtime rules.
-As a result, many currently exempt employees whose salaries are below the new thresholds will soon be eligible for overtime pay.
-The White House projects the change will impact an estimated 1.3 million previously-exempt employees.
+The Fair Labor Standards Act is the federal law governing wage and hour requirements for employees.
+Pursuant to the FLSA, employers must pay employees a minimum wage and compensate them for overtime at 1.5 times their regular rate of pay for any time worked exceeding 40 hours in a workweek unless those employees are exempt from that requirement.
+On April 23, 2024, the Department of Labor issued a Final Rule that increases the minimum salary required for certain types of employees to be exempt from the FLSA's overtime rules and changes the methodology that will be used to determine the applicable salary thresholds in the future.
+As a result, many currently exempt employees whose salaries are below the new thresholds will soon become eligible for overtime pay, requiring their employers to either increase those employees' salaries to meet the new thresholds, or begin paying them overtime.